toolleeo/cli-apps/README.md

 * [rtorrent](https://github.com/rakshasa/rtorrent) - Bittorrent client uses ncurses and is ideal for use with tmux, screen or dtach.
 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server; does not use SSH/`scp` but FTP for file copy; useful when the remote server does not support secure copy.
 * [stftp](http://stftp.sourceforge.net/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
+* [Stig](https://github.com/rndusr/stig) - Stig is a client application to connect and control the BitTorrent Transmission client app.
 * [torrentCLI](https://github.com/amogusussy/torrentCLI) - Get torrents from the Terminal.
 * [Transgression TUI](https://github.com/PanAeon/transg-tui) - A remote TUI client for the Transmission bittorrent program.
 * [Transmission](https://transmissionbt.com/) - Fast, easy and free bittorrent client.